-- s cash in bank accounts,
+- cash in bank accounts,

-- s highly liquid assets as a percentage of total financial investments,
+- highly liquid assets as a percentage of total financial investments,

-- S liquidity buffer,

-- the difference between the projected cash outflows and inflows for the next quarter, and the percentage of the liquidity buffer represented by this difference,
+- the value of illiquid investments, and

-- s all other legally required measures.
+- all other legally required measures.

 The Company is not exposed to a concentration of liquidity risks, but it may in certain cases still face certain emergency liquidity needs.